head-first-csharp/fourth-edition/README.md

 ![](Images/Head_First_CSharp_cover_glasses.png)

-This GitHub project contains source code, downloadable PDFs, graphics, and additional files for the projects in the 4th edition of *Head First C#* (O'Reilly Media 2020).
+This GitHub project contains source code, downloadable PDFs, graphics, and additional files for the projects in the 4th edition of ***Head First C#**: A Learner's Guide to Real-World Programming with C# and .NET Core* ([O'Reilly Media](https://learning.oreilly.com/library/view/head-first-c/9781491976692/) 2020).

 <img src="Images/Step-by-step-instructions-to-download-code.png" width="450"/><br/>
 ***[How to use the code in this repository to follow along with the book](#how-to-use-the-code-in-this-repository-to-follow-along-with-the-book)***